 Why pay off your balance in full?

-When determining your credit score, both TransUnion and Equifax are now starting to consider how much you pay over your minimum.
-TransUnion is calling this the Total Payment Ratio (TPR), and they calculate it by dividing your total monthly credit payments by the total minimum due across all your credit products.
+When determining your credit score, TransUnion — one of the three major credit bureaus that produces credit reports — considers how much you pay over your minimum.
+TransUnion calls this the Total Payment Ratio (TPR), and they calculate it by dividing your total monthly credit payments by the total minimum due across all your credit products.

 The reason this metric is important for the credit bureaus is that their research has shown that a lower TPR correlates with a higher risk of delinquency on credit.
 If you go above your minimum payment and improve your TPR, your credit score will go up and you’ll get better interest rates on credit cards, auto loans and mortgages.